vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the VMware vSphere tile, click **DEPLOY**.

-1. In the IaaS Provider section, enter the IP/FQDN and credentials of the vCenter server where the TKG management cluster will be deployed.
+1. In the IaaS Provider section, enter the IP/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster will be deployed.

    ![IaaS provider details](img/tko-on-vsphere-nsxt/42-mgmt-cluster-2.png)